Terms and Conditions

 19.4 The “Dining Drinks Package” available with lunch and evening meals on FOCL’s River Cruises only, includes a choice of red and white quality house wines by the glass, European lager and bitter (300ml servings) and selected branded bottled soft drinks.

 19.5 Passengers may bring bicycles with them on board any cruise vessel, subject strictly to the terms of the Fred.
-Olsen Cruise Lines Ltd. Cycle Policy, a copy of which can be found on this website.
+Olsen Cruise Lines Ltd. Cycle Policy, a copy of which can be found on the FOCL Website.
 Passengers should note in particular:

 19.5.1 All bicycles are brought on board entirely at the Passenger’s risk and FOCL excludes all liability for loss, damage and/or injury sustained or suffered by any property or third party (including other Passengers and crew), of whatever nature, to the greatest extent permitted by law.